UserNotFoundXEption/CupaGoovno/equipment changelog.md

     - Start with 1 health but increase damage by 2% with each second.
 - Practise Mode (Replaces Smoke Bomb)
     - Infinite health and 5 times more damage.
-    - Can use Ex whenever you want but it deals no damage.
+    - You can use Ex whenever you want but it deals no damage.
 - Parry Sugar
     - All parries are automatic as long as you're in the air.
     - Increases supermeter gain from parrying by 40%.
 - Cursed Heart (Replaces Twin Hear)
-    - Taking damage fill your super meter and activates Super Art if you have one.
+    - Taking damage fills your super meter and activates Super Art if you have one.
 - Whetstone
     - Damage: 16 ➔ 25.
     - Gives 0.1 card per attack parry.